isrameve/simple-async-landing/README.md

 # simple-async-landing
-It's a simple landing page designed to practice all things API requests and asynchronization.
+It's a simple landing page designed to practice all things API requests and asynchronism.